 There are three main requirements to be aware of, i.e., seat width, seat angle and seat runout.

-The seat width is important because about 70% of heat transferred from a valve goes out through the seat contact area.
+The seat width is important because about 70% of heat transferred from a valve goes out the seat contact area.
 The old rule of thumb used to be to try to maintain a seat width of about .070″.
-Today’s engines, however, have valves that are so thin it is impossible to locate a seat that wide on the valve face.
-The little Subaru Justy engine’s intake valve seats width requirement is only .020″ to .040″.
-It is important to remember that valve seats width problems show up on the valve and rarely burn up the seat.
+Today’s engines, have valves that are so thin it is impossible to locate a seat that wide on the valve.
+It is important to remember that valve seat width problems show up on the valve and rarely burn the seat.